stichting shirati logo horizontaal

 Shirati KMT Hospital

-• An electronic patient filing system.
+• A hospital-wide electronic patient record system.

 History

-Our Projects
+our Projects

 Bonesetter Project